Modern Custom Wine Cellar Design Las Vegas

 Bottles stored in high areas of the wine racks can be accessed easily with a rolling ladder.
 In this Las Vegas custom wine cellar project, a hook ladder was installed because the ceiling height of the room was just over 10 feet.
 This type of ladder can be moved from one wall to another along the rail.
 It can also be lifted if you want to use it on a separate wall.

-A Professional Builder Can Build a Modern Wine Room for Your Growing Collection
+A Professional Manufacturer Can Build a Modern Wine Room for Your Growing Collection

 An expert can build the wine cellar of your dreams.
 Whether you’re in Nevada or in any part of the United States, Custom Wine Cellars Las Vegas can create a stellar wine display area that suits your budget, style, and storage requirements.